-A Stage 2 Appropriate Assessment (AA) has been undertaken alongside the preparation of the Draft Strategy.
+A Stage 2 Appropriate Assessment (AA) has been undertaken alongside the preparation of the Strategy.

 The requirement for AA is provided under the EU Habitats Directive (Directive 1992/43/EEC).
-The AA concluded that the Draft Strategy will not affect the integrity of the Natura 2000 network4.
+The AA concluded that the Strategy will not affect the integrity of the Natura 2000 network.

-The preparation of the Draft Strategy, SEA and AA has taken place concurrently and the findings of the AA have informed both the Draft Strategy and the SEA.
-All recommendations made by the AA are being integrated into the Strategy.
+The preparation of the Strategy, SEA and AA has taken place concurrently and the findings of the AA have informed both the Strategy and the SEA.
+All recommendations made by the AA were integrated into the Strategy.